Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

 with exact rows.
-Since $p> 0$ and $f$ is surjective on torsion, the third point of Lemma~\ref{lemma:torsion-is-dense} shows that $f$ is dominant, and thus it is surjective by \cite[VI\textsubscript{B}, 1.2]{SGA3}.
+Since $p> 0$ and $f$ is surjective on torsion, Lemma~\ref{lemma:torsion-is-dense}(\ref{lemma:torsion-is-dense-3}) shows that $f$ is dominant, and thus it is surjective by \cite[Exp.\ VI\textsubscript{B}, Prop.\ 1.2]{SGA3}.
 Now $G_{\rm{red}}$ and $H_{\rm{red}}$ are both smooth over $k$, so because $f$ is a surjective closed embedding it follows that $f_{\rm{red}}$ is an isomorphism.
 Thus to show that $f$ is an isomorphism, it suffices to show that $\overline{f}$ is an isomorphism.